ajguerrer/tobu/README.md

 }
 ```

-Everything up through the call to `ProtoReflect` should be clear, but its only the tip of the
+Everything up through the call to `ProtoReflect` so far is clear, but its only the tip of the
 iceberg.
-We know how the descriptor information, `MessageInfo`, could be accessed through the
+I know how the descriptor information, `MessageInfo`, could be accessed through the
-`atomicMessageInfo` pointer but, how does a generic type like `MessageState` magically access
+`atomicMessageInfo` pointer.
+But, how does a generic type like `MessageState` magically access
 something concrete like `s.SimpleBool` by using its descriptor?

-The process is complicated so first lets do a little backtracking.
+The process is complicated so lets do a little backtracking.
 What and where is this
 descriptor?
-Within the generated Go code is an array of byes:
+Within the generated Go code, looking very conspicuous, is an array of byes:

 ```go
 var file_simple_proto_rawDesc = []byte{